I Can't Make You Love Me: Music video

 The video for this song uses the shorter single version of the song.
 Filmed in color, but transferred to video for black-and-white, with vibrant lighting effects, it features Raitt performing the song in front of a curtain with a silhouette of a pianist in the background (played by Bruce Hornsby, who actually plays piano on the record), while in other scenes, a scorching fire is taking place outdoors and many shadows of trees, branches, and even people at times are seen swaying to the song's rhythm.
-The music video was directed, photographed and edited by acclaimed director/photorapher/illustrator Matt Mahurin, who has directed videos for artists including U2, Peter Gabriel, REM and Sting.
+The music video was directed, photographed and edited by acclaimed director/photographer/illustrator Matt Mahurin, who has directed videos for artists including U2, Peter Gabriel, R.E.M. and Sting.

 Chart performance

 The song was a big hit for Raitt, reaching number 18 on the Billboard Hot 100 and number 6 on the Billboard Adult Contemporary chart.
 The song placed at number 100 on the Billboard Year-End chart of 1992.
 In New Zealand, the song was Raitt's highest charting-single, reaching number 22, while in Netherlands, the song charted moderately at number 43.